8 Essential Steps for a DIY Pedicure

 Give Feet a Good Soak

 The leather recliners at the nail salon may be big and throne-like, but you can easily make your own comfy pedicure throne at home — without the annoying massage feature that never seems to work right.
 Try adding some extra pillows or rolling up a soft blanket to place behind your neck and back while propped up on the couch.
-Let unpolished feet soak in a tub of warm water and bath salts for up to 10 minutes.
+According to Foot Palace, you should let unpolished feet soak in a tub of warm water and bath salts for up to 10 minutes.
 This will soften the skin and make it easier to work with, while also giving you a chance to enjoy a magazine or catch up on your favorite show.

 Don’t have a portable foot bath handy?
 Not a problem!
 You can easily repurpose a plastic storage bin or large bowl from the kitchen for this step.